umich-hist-399/campus-histories/essays/social-training.md

 In order for a university to function, to do its research, to enroll classes, there must be an infrastructure or system in place that provides students with a place to live and a place to eat their meals.
 Although students began to take classes at the Ann Arbor campus as early as 1840, the first acknowledged University student housing residence was not built until 1915 ([“A Chronology of University of Michigan Buildings, 1840-1999”](http://bentley.umich.edu/legacy-support/campus_tour/chronology.php); “Education shall forever be encouraged”, VP of University Development publications) .
 Before this, students had to find other means of lodging when enrolling in the Ann Arbor campus.
 A common route was staying in privately owned boarding houses that offered room and board ([“Prettyman’s Boarding House”](http://um2017.org/Ann-Arbor/Ann_Arbor_Maps/Prettymans_Boarding_Club.html).

-{% include figure.html class="img-right" src="/images/prillys-boardinghouse.jpg" caption="_‘Prilly’ residence, a home that opened its doors to student boarders circa, June 1896_"
+{% include figure.html class="img-right" src="/images/prillys-boardinghouse.jpg" caption="‘Prilly’ residence, a home that opened its doors to student boarders circa, June 1896"
  %}

 Local institutions such as the Salvation Army of Washtenaw County and community churches also offered meals.
 The following essay offers a background on such boarding house culture and describes the rise of one particular University sponsored dorm, Mosher Jordan Hall, and the rarely discussed backlash that ensued over its construction.

 Beginning as early as 1875, three primary boarding houses existed to serve primarily male students: ‘Prettyman’s’ Boarding House, later dubbed ‘Campus Club’ (1875, acquired by University in 1914), ‘Freeman’s’ and ‘Chubb’s’ ([“Prettyman’s Boarding House”](http://um2017.org/Ann-Arbor/Ann_Arbor_Maps/Prettymans_Boarding_Club.html))).

-{% include figure.html src="/images/prettyman-1.jpg" caption="Prettymans Boarding House as seen in 1897.
+{% include figure.html src="/images/prettyman's-1.jpg" caption="Prettyman's Boarding House as seen in 1897.
 Note on reverse side reads: _Residence H.G.
 Prettyman 27 N. Univ.
 Ave Ann Arbor, Michigan.
 June 1897_ William had his meals here while in college and lived here part of the time."
  %}